 We stopped along the way for a water-and-shade break.
 It's maybe 10 to 15 kilometers from the road to where we're going.

 The area has a number of warm springs and vapors, showing the region's geological activity.
 About 170 rock paintings have been discovered in the area, in a site overlooking Lake Bafa.
 The earliest of these has been dated back to 6000 BC.
-The archaeologists' report is available in the original German or in Google's automated translation.
+The archaeologists' report is available in the original German.
+Right-click on that page within Chrome and ask Google to translate it.

 This page has some nice pictures of the petroglpyhs.
 They have been found around small caves and overhangs, mostly springs and streams.
 They are done in a distinctive style, with the human heads shaped like a flattened "M".
 People appear in most of the pictures, sometimes hunting animals and sometimes with other figures.